 Students are taught aspects of nursery production, such as greenhouse construction, field irrigation, soil improvement, harvesting and storage.
 The practical aspects of marketing and managing a nursery business are also discussed.

 Graduates with a certificate in horticultural science may find supervisory jobs at greenhouses, public gardens and arboretums or on farms and ranches.
 They may also work in landscape design, pest control or in their own plant nursery.
 There may also be government positions available in national forests, the U.S. Department of Agriculture, the U.S. Department of the Interior and the U.S. Environmental Protection Agency.
-The U.S. Bureau of Labor Statistics (BLS) projected in 2014 that job openings for farmers, ranchers and agricultural managers could decrease by two percent through 2024.
-According to the BLS, these professionals earned a median salary of $64,170 as of 2015.
+The U.S. Bureau of Labor Statistics (BLS) projected in 2018 that job openings for farmers, ranchers and agricultural managers could have little or no change through 2028.
+According to the BLS, these professionals earned a median salary of $67,950 as of 2018.

 Students who complete an online graduate certificate may wish to study for their master's degree in horticulture.
 Some programs allow credits earned in the online horticulture certificate to be applied directly to a master's degree.
 Some master's level programs in horticulture are offered online, although the majority of graduate schools require horticulture students to attend classes in person.